Principal Investigator – Professor David Knowles

 at Imperial.
 She was an EPSRC Fellow in partnership with EDF Energy.
 Her research includes development of novel test methods and finite element modelling techniques the outcomes of which have been directly incorporated into Industrial component assessment codes (R5, BS7010) and testing standards (ASTM E1457 and E1820).

-Co-Investigator – Dr Mark Wenham
+Co-Investigator – Professor Mark Wenham